 Tri-C Performing Arts Brings Grammy-Winning Trumpeter Wynton Marsalis Back to Cleveland

+SOLD OUT!
 The Jazz at Lincoln Center Orchestra with Wynton Marsalis performs Oct.
 8 at Metropolitan Campus

 Tri-C Performing Arts will open its 2022-2023 season with the acclaimed Jazz at Lincoln Center Orchestra (JLCO) with trumpeter Wynton Marsalis, who will perform in Cleveland for the first time since 2015.